Groups and Offerings for Adults

 Trailheads

 Trailheads is a Sunday evening offering, taking place between the Celtic service and Compline.
 A trailhead is both a meeting place for hikers and a point of departure for an encounter.
-Likewise, on Sunday evenings we gather–usually in the Café @ St. Stephen’s–to learn, share, and connect at the intersections of Christian life, practice, and faith.
+Likewise, on Sunday evenings we gather–sometimes in the Café @ St. Stephen’s, sometimes in Palmer Hall–to learn, share, and connect at the intersections of Christian life, practice, and faith.
 Bring your meal from the Sunday Community Supper if you like.
 Trailheads does not convene every week, so watch the Spirit and eSpirit for upcoming Trailheads offerings.

 Wednesdays

 Wednesday evening is another gathering time for St. Stephen’s, with a mid-week supper, youth choir rehearsal, and several small groups.
-This is also a time when we offer occasional guest speakers or classes; watch the Spirit and eSpirit for announcements.
+This is also a time when we offer occasional programs, listed below; watch the Spirit and eSpirit for additional announcements.

 The menu for the mid-week supper (September-May) is available each week on this page.